kordyte/collaterlie-nvim/README.md

 colorscheme collaterlie
 ```

-If you want Lualine to match, then you will need to set the Lualine theme:
+If you want your Lualine to match, then you will need to set the Lualine theme:
 ```lua
 require('lualine').setup {
   options = {